dotnet/diagnostics/documentation/dotnet-dump-instructions.md

 Dump collection and analysis utility (dotnet-dump)
 ==================================================

+NOTE: This documentation page may contain information on some features that are still work-in-progress.
+For most up-to-date documentation on released version of `dotnet-dump`, please refer to [its official documentation](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-dump) page.

+## Intro

 The dotnet-dump CLI global tool is way to collect and analyze the managed data structures in Windows and Linux dumps all without any native debugger involved.
 This makes creating a managed dump easier, and on some platforms like Alpine Linux or Linux ARM32/ARM64 (where a fully working lldb isn't available) it makes creating a managed dump possible.
 The dotnet-dump tool will allow you to run SOS commands to analyze crashes and the GC, but it isn't a native debugger so things like displaying the native stack frames aren't supported.

 Here's a table showing how dotnet-dump fits into your dump debugging options: